History Sunrise Healing Lodge

 1974-1997 – NASS moves at least 4 times – always in the downtown area.

 1975 – A long-term 20 bed co-ed residential facility opens in the community of Ramsey and was established under the name Crowfoot Sunrise Residence, formed under the Alberta Societies Act with funding from AADAC.
-The counselling and administration activities of NAS were housed in a rented facility in downtown Calgary.
+The counselling and administration activities of NASS were housed in a rented facility in downtown Calgary.

 1976 – Native Alcohol Services name changed officially under the Societies Act to Native Alcoholism Services.